Inca Trail 4 Days Trek / Machu Picchu Hiking Tours

 Inca Trail 4 days |Day 1: Cusco – KM 82 – Ayapata

-On the night before your trek, there will be a briefing with your trekking tour guide, at 6:30 p.m. at your hotel.
-This can be arranged at a different time, if needed.
-In the morning, we will pick you up from your hotel with our private transportation (time depending on your location).
-You will take a stunning drive to the trail head, KM 82 and see a great view of the Andes along the way.
-Your chef will prepare breakfast at the trail head and display your passport to the checkpoint.
+Your Machu Picchu hiking tours begin the night before when there will be a briefing with your trekking tour guide, at 6:30 p.m. at your hotel.
+We can arrange this for a different time if needed.
+In the morning to begin your 4 day inca trail hike we will pick you up from your hotel with our private transportation (time depending on your location).
+You will take a stunning drive to the trailhead KM 82, and see a great view of the Andes along the way.
+Your chef will prepare breakfast at the trailhead and display your passport to the checkpoint.
 Finally, you will start the first two and a half hours of the hike.
-It will be pretty flat until you arrive to the Inca site of Llacatapata.
-This is where you will have the first taste of Incan culture, and where our tour guides will begin to explain the history of Peru and the Incas.
+It will be pretty flat until you arrive at the Inca site of Llactapata.
+You will have the first taste of Incan culture, and learn about the history of Peru.
 After your first Inca lesson, it will be another hour and a half until we arrive at the lunch stop.
 After lunch, we will have some time to rest and then continue for another two and a half hours until we reach our first camp at Ayapata.

 Walking Distance: 14 km

 Inca Trail 4 days | Day 2: Ayapata – Dead Women’s Pass – Pacaymayo – Chaquicocha